Last Updated: 11/4/18 | November 4th, 2018

 For years, I’ve been able to explore destinations at my own pace.
-Two days, two weeks, two months; it didn’t matter — I had as much time as I needed.
+Two days, two weeks, two months, it didn’t matter — I had as much time as I needed.
 In my view (still unchanged), when you travel, less is more.
 It’s better to see fewer attractions and go deeper than cast a wide net and go shallow.
 You get to know the people and places better, and you won’t rush, stress, or spend a lot of money on transportation.

-I understand the desire to overload your itinerary when you only have a couple of weeks per year available to travel.
+Sure, I understand the desire to load up your itinerary when you only have a couple of weeks per year available to travel.
 Who knows when you might be around that way again?

 What did I learn from this experience?